 It is important to note that BDD symptoms must not be confused with other disorders such as rapid and/or excessive weight gain.
 In addition, eating disorders are completely different from BDD.

 In many cases, your perceived defect of the body is used to determine the nature of BDD, aided by the different symptoms and behaviors that you display.
 For instance, if you have BDD you may use excessive amount of makeup to cover up a small blemish.
 In addition, if you have Body dysmorphic disorder, you may only display a few behaviors and symptoms.

 While the cause of body dysmorphic disorder (BDD) varies depending on the individual, environmental, biological and psychological factors appear to play a significant role in its development and progression.
 In addition, various events and episodes such as emotional neglect, feelings of a loss of control and/or abuse can later lead to the development of this disorder.

 According to DSM-IV, you must fulfill the following criteria in order to be diagnosed with body dysmorphic disorder:

-■ A preoccupation with a slight defect which may be imaged or actually present in your appearance.
+- A preoccupation with a slight defect which may be imagined or actually present in your appearance.
 If the defect is present, the preoccupation is extremely excessive.

 The onset or the manifestations of symptoms can occur during adolescence or early adulthood.
 During the onset of symptoms, you enter a phase of self-criticism in regards to your general appearance and image.
 Some of the most prominent symptoms of this disorder are: social phobia, psychological depression and obsessive compulsive disorder.